The Future of

 Prop Router

-Complete Technical Specification
+Technical Specification

 System Overview

-Designed for multi-instance aggregation and cross-market optimization
+Multi-instance aggregation with cross-market optimization

 Memory Layout & Slab Architecture